bgamari/ghc-wiki-import/new-axioms/nonlinearity.md

 We need to consider the two instances of `F` to be overlapping and inadmissible.
-There are a handful of ways to do this, but the best seems to be this: when performing the overlap check, check a version of the instance where all variables are distinct.
-Using such a check, the two instances for `F` above indeed conflict.
+There are a handful of ways to do this, but the best seems to be this:

+- **when performing the overlap check between two instances, check a version of the instances where all variables are distinct**

+Using such a check, the two instances for `F` above indeed conflict, because we would compare `(F a b)` against `(F [c] d)`, where a,b,c,d are the fresh distinct variables.